guscolgit/api-restgrpc-vehicle/README.md

 	Get a list of vehicles at a given location at ==> 0.0.0.0:34568/vehiclebyarea method POST Delete a vehicle by ID at ==> 0.0.0.0:34568/ method DELETE

-gRPC server listens on 0.0.0.0:34569 and acepts requests gRPC ==> you have to create a cliente gRPC including the file handlergrpc.grpc.pb.h
+gRPC server listens on 0.0.0.0:34569 and acepts requests gRPC ==> you have to create a client gRPC including the file handlergrpc.grpc.pb.h

 	#include "path_to_file/handlergrpc.grpc.pb.h"